-To provide coordination and planning services for the St. Lucie County TD Program in accordance with Chapter 427 FS, Rule 41-2 FAC, and the Americans with Disabilities Act (ADA) which includes the identification of transportation connectivity gaps in access to essential services.
+To provide coordination and planning services for the St. Lucie County TD Program in accordance with Chapter 427 FS, Rule 41-2 FAC, and the Americans with Disabilities Act (ADA) which includes the identification of unmet TD needs.

-TPO staff annually evaluated and assisted the CTC in its role of providing safe, coordinated TD services to the elderly, disabled, veterans, and the economically disadvantaged citizens in St. Lucie County.
+TPO staff annually evaluated and assisted the Community Transportation Coordinator (CTC) in its role of providing safe, coordinated TD services to the elderly, disabled, veterans, and the economically disadvantaged citizens in St. Lucie County.
 TPO staff assisted the CTC in the development of the minor updates to the TDSP/Coordinated Plan.